 About the practice

-Dr. John Garofalo, M.D., is a gynecologist located in Fairfield County, Connecticut.
+Dr. John Garofalo, M.D., is a CT OBGYN based in Fairfield County, providing care for Norwalk, Darien, New Canaan, Weston, Rowayton and the surrounding areas.
 He has more than 20 years of practice and surgical experience covering many facets of obstetrics and gynecology.

 Laury Berkwitt, APRN, is a nurse practitioner specializing in women’s health in Fairfield County, Connecticut.
+Women undergoing signs and symptoms of menopause can make an appointment with Laury for Hormone Replacement Therapy.
 Laury has a passion for providing quality women’s health care in a safe and comfortable manner by creating a trusting patient-practitioner relationship.
 She has been in practice for more than 10 years, caring for women of all ages.